smileidentity/smile-identity-core-python/README.md

 try :
   connection =  Signature(self.partner_id,api_keyy)
-  signatureJsonStr = connection.generate_sec_key(timestamp); // where timestamp is optional
+  signatureJsonStr = connection.generate_sec_key(timestamp) # where timestamp is optional

-  // In order to utilise the signature you can then use a json parser and extract the signature Except :
+  # In order to utilise the signature you can then use a json parser and extract the signature
+ Except :
  ...
 ```